Maiio268/Proyecto_Software_DIGI/docs/devlog.md

-### 🔹 `devlog.md` (Diario del desarrollo del Proyecto)
+### 🔹 `devlog.md` (Project Development Diary)

-# Devlog - Etapas del Proyecto
+# Devlog – Project Stages

-## 🟢 Etapa 1: Inicio del proyecto
+## 🟢 Stage 1: Project Start
-- Se define el objetivo del software: gestión de horarios escolares.
+- The software objective is defined: school schedule management.
-- Elección de tecnologías: Python + Telegram + SQLite.
+- Technology choices: Python + Telegram + SQLite.
-- Pensamiento de cómo va a estructurarse todo
+- Planning how everything will be structured.
-- Pensamiento de cómo van a interactuar las tecnologías entre sí
+- Planning how the technologies will interact with each other.

-## 🟡 Etapa 2: Desarrollo básico
+## 🟡 Stage 2: Basic Development
-- Desarrollo del código bot de Telegram con comandos funcionales.
+- Development of the Telegram bot code with functional commands.
-- Se implementa la base de datos SQLite.
+- SQLite database implementation.
-- Primeras pruebas locales.
+- First local tests.
-- Se añade la licencia abierta y se crea el archivo LICENSE.
+- Open license added and LICENSE file created.

-## 🔵 Etapa 3: Interfaz y pruebas
+## 🔵 Stage 3: Interface and Testing
-- Mejoras en la interacción con el usuario (una interfaz más intuitiva para el uso del bot).
+- Improvements in user interaction (a more intuitive interface for using the bot).
-- Se valida la entrada de datos.
+- Input validation is implemented.
-- Se prueban casos con solapamiento y errores.
+- Testing of overlapping cases and errors.
-- Se implementa una buena estética para el bot de Telegram
+- A good aesthetic design is implemented for the Telegram bot.
-- Se escribe el README (descripción del proyecto, instrucciones para usar el software, requerimientos e instalaciones necesarias...)
+- README is written (project description, instructions for using the software, requirements, and installation guide).

-## 🟣 Etapa 4: Documentación y despliegue
+## 🟣 Stage 4: Documentation and Deployment
-- Se documenta el código en el formato pedido.
+- Code is documented in the required format.
-- Se crea la wiki.
+- Wiki is created.
-- Se modifica el README.
+- README is modified.
-- Se prepara una versión estable para release y se publica la primera release.
+- A stable version is prepared for release, and the first release is published.